Unreasonable behaviour policy

 3. How we will manage unacceptable behaviour

-If we do decide that we need to manage how a person can communicate with us, then the action we take may include, but is not limited to, any or all of the following:
+A restriction may include, but is not limited to, any or all of the following:

-- contact may be limited to being conducted in writing only
+- contact may be in writing only

 - contact may be limited to a specified number of times per month